 In 2009 she gained her BHSI (now Stage 5 Performance Coach in Complete Horsemanship) and in 2017 became an Centre 10 APEC Advanced Coach.
 In 2021 she became a Testt ® certified coach.
 This focuses on rider symmetry and position using innovative warm up, band and taping techniques.

 As well as continuing her passion to coach riders of all abilities, Tina enjoys using her wealth of experience of horsemanship and running a business, to regularly mentor young riders and newly qualified coaches.
 In addition, she has provided consultancy advice to riding equipment manufacturers and to the Royal Agricultural College.

-Her current team of horses are very exciting for next season with three competing at international level.
+Her current team of horses are very exciting for next season with two competing at international level.

 Tina – The Competitor